jamesrayman/Ero/docs/ero.md

 ### Precedence

-Below is a table containing the operator precedence in Euclid, sorted in order of decreasing precedence.
+Below is a table containing the order of operations.
 Operators listed in the same group have the same precedence.
 Parenthesis override precedence in the expected manner.

 | Operators | Group name | Associativity |
 |---|---|---|